 As a communicator I heard the same question wherever I went:

 People everywhere were giving serious thought to starving themselves.
 (Yep.
 Even Americans.)
 What was the point of eating, they asked?
-They’d only shit themselves again when the evening news came on.
+They’d only have to shit themselves again when the evening news came on.

 The Zeitgeist was unmistakeable: we’re all climate scientists now.

-Child psychologists and counsellors kept detailed statistics on the young people who presented with climate-related bedwetting and nightmares.
-The growth in cases, month to month, was so rapid in the 4-to-7 age bracket that we fully expected an epidemic that would—if nothing else—lock in a cohort of kids emotionally receptive to the message†.
+Child psychologists and counsellors kept detailed statistics on the young people presenting with climate-related bedwetting and nightmares.
+The growth in cases, month to month, was so rapid in the 4-to-7 age bracket, we fully expected an epidemic of fear that would—if nothing else—have locked in a cohort of kids emotionally receptive to the message†.

-But for whatever reason, it wasn’t sustained.
+But for whatever reason, the trend wasn’t sustained.
 Today, clinics everywhere in the Western world are reporting the same bad news: the traditional terrors of childhood—most of them imaginary!—are overtaking climate change once more.

 It’s vexing.
 Perhaps it’s a lost cause to even try to explain this so-called Fear Gap.